Ezbeat/PubSubLite/README.md

 If you delete a channel, registered subscribers are also removed automatically,
 so you do not need to call UnregisterSubscriber before calling DeleteChannel.

+※ If CreateChannel succeeds, a FireThread is created that sends data to the Subscriber, so if you do not call DeleteChannel, a memory leak occurs.

 ## Etc method.
 * **UpdateChannel**
 Change the flushTime and maxBufferedDataSize of already created channels.